 Application Method

-Finally, consider the application method of the fertilizer.
-Some products are designed to be mixed into the soil before planting, while others are applied as a top dressing around the base of the plant.
+Finally, consider the fertilizer’s application method.
+Some products are designed to be mixed into the soil before planting, while others are applied as a top dressing around the plant’s base.

 Liquid fertilizers can also be applied directly to the plant’s foliage.
 Choose a method that is convenient for you and suits the needs of your tomato plants.